From beaches to safaris, here are the absolute best things to do in Mauritius.

 In Black River Gorges National Park, you will see magnificent landscapes, with endemic plants, including a conservation area and rare orchids, and rare bird species.

-Go on a trek to encounter up close many species of rare wildlife and enjoy gorgeous views!
+Go trekking with Get Your Guide to encounter up close many species of rare wildlife and enjoy gorgeous views!

 20) Chill in Souillac, Savanne